Jacquie Clermont

 Art & Illustration

-Although I am currently working on a project for a local church, I do not take commissions or sell my work unless it is part of a published article.
+Although I just finished a project for a local church, I do not take commissions or sell my work unless it is part of a published article.